Trade directory · Cedar Rapids metro · Iowa

 Licensing Requirements

 Iowa requires HVAC contractors to hold a Mechanical Contractor License through the Iowa Department of Public Health.
-Must pass PSI Services examination, provide proof of 4 years experience or apprenticeship completion, maintain $10,000 surety bond.
-License renewal required every 3 years with 24 hours continuing education.
+Must pass PSI mechanical contractor examination, provide proof of 4 years experience or equivalent education, maintain $10,000 surety bond, and renew annually by December 31st.
+Individual technicians need EPA Section 608 certification for refrigerant handling.

 §2